 The second type of surgical treatment is around the eye.
 A procedure called optic nerve sheath fenestration can be carried out.
 Small cuts are made in the protective sheath around the optic nerve.
 This allows CSF to escape and the pressure on the optic nerve is reduced.
 This procedure can be very good at helping sight (visual) symptoms associated with IIH.
 However, it may have little effect on other symptoms, including headache.
 This is because it tends to have little effect on reducing overall pressure within the skull.

 Losing weight if you are overweight may help to improve symptoms in some people.
 For example, research suggests that a 6% decrease in body weight can help to resolve swelling at the back of the eye (papilloedema).
 However, many people find that weight loss does not help much.

 What is the outlook (prognosis)?

-It is essential to detect idiopathic intracranial hypertension (IIH) early and to start treatment early to prevent permanent loss of vision occurring.
+It is essential to detect IIH early and to start treatment early to prevent permanent loss of vision occurring.

 In some people, IIH can get better by itself but recurrence (relapse) of symptoms is common.
 For many other people, a combination of medical and surgical treatment can help to control their symptoms well.
 However, some people can still have troublesome symptoms despite treatment.